anjanaliki/SQL-Executive-Management-Analysis/README.md

 - Analyzed over **1 million rows** of data using MySQL.
 - Solved **10 ad-hoc business requests** from executive management.
 - Created visualizations using **Power BI**.
-- Delivered insights in a well-structured **PowerPoint presentation**.
+- Delivered insights in a well-structured **Keynote presentation**.

 ---